Detainee Hassan al-Jabri re-charged on new terrorism charges during the “UAE 84” mass trial

 On April 9, 2012, Hasan Muneif Abdullah Al Jabri was arrested as part of the UAE authorities’ crackdown on the “UAE94”.
 On July 2, 2013, the Federal Supreme Court sentenced Al Jabri to ten years’ imprisonment, for acts related to the exercise of his rights to freedom of expression and of association.
 In 2013, the UN Working Group on Arbitrary Detention issued Opinion No. 60/2013, urging the authorities to release him immediately.
 He completed his sentence in April 2022 but remains detained in Al Razeen prison.
 On March 30, 2023, the UN Working Group on Arbitrary Detention issued an Opinion considering that his detention under the Munasaha regime was arbitrary and in violation of international law.
-On December 7, 2023, a new mass trial began before the Abu Dhabi Federal Court of Appeal, before which al-Jabri is being retried for new terrorism charges.
+On December 7, 2023, a new mass trial began before the Abu Dhabi Federal Court of Appeal, during which al-Jabri was retried on new terrorism charges.

 In March 2011, the UAE carried out a comprehensive crackdown on the Reform and Social Guidance Association (al-Islah).
 Al-Jabri saw his citizenship revoked on December 4, 2011, as did many other activists that called for increased political participation and constitutional reform earlier in 2011.